Epiphenomenalism: Arguments against

+Some philosophers, such as Daniel Dennett, reject both epiphenomenalism and the traditional conception of qualia, arguing that they involve a category mistake analogous to the one Gilbert Ryle identified in the Cartesian conception of the mind as a "ghost in the machine".
+On this view, qualia are not intrinsic, private objects of experience that exist independently of the cognitive and behavioral processes in which experience consists; rather, conscious experiences are to be understood in terms of the ways organisms perceive, discriminate, respond to, and otherwise engage with the world.

 Functionalists assert that mental states are well described by their overall role, their activity in relation to the organism as a whole.
 "This doctrine is rooted in Aristotle's conception of the soul, and has antecedents in Hobbes's conception of the mind as a 'calculating machine', but it has become fully articulated (and popularly endorsed) only in the last third of the 20th century."
 In so far as it mediates stimulus and response, a mental function is analogous to a program that processes input/output in automata theory.
 In principle, multiple realisability would guarantee platform dependencies can be avoided, whether in terms of hardware and operating system or, ex hypothesi, biology and philosophy.
 Because a high-level language is a practical requirement for developing the most complex programs, functionalism implies that a non-reductive physicalism would offer a similar advantage over a strictly eliminative materialism.

 Eliminative materialists often state that folk psychology is so unscientific that, ultimately, it will be better to eliminate primitive concepts such as mind, desire and belief, in favor of a future neuroscientific account.
 A more moderate position such as J. L. Mackie's error theory suggests that false beliefs should be stripped away from a mental concept without eliminating the concept itself, the legitimate core meaning being left intact.